rednafi/brisk-bash/README.md

     sorted_numbers.txt
     ```

-- Summing numbers from 0 to 100 and printing the sum
+* This program,
+    - Doesn't take any argument
+    - Returns the summation of all the integers, starting from 0, upto 100

     ```bash
     #!/bin/bash